sk33z3r/ted-moonchild-game/json/README.md

 #### Winnibego Files

 There are two files, `_winnibego` and `_space`, that are specifically for the Winnibego and its scenes and have slightly different mechanics than regular rooms.
 These are still ultimately stored in the `locations` collection.
 The data stored in these documents is more or less immutable.
 There should be no reason to duplicate these documents for any reason, only additions to them.
+The structure for each location is largely the same as other locations.
+Look into each file to see how it is laid out.

 * Winnibego has a storage mechanism, so the user can store equipment or other items to free up inventory space if needed, and change their battle strategy with a cache of gear.
 This inventory is stored in the `player` collection.
 * Whenever the Winnibego travels to a new planet, the DOWN direction has to change and so there is a special array for this.